simonegiacomelli/proxmox-firewall-updater/README.md

 # Installation

-Get the script to your Proxmox server and add a cron job to run it periodically.
+Get the script to your Proxmox server in your favorite folder.

 ```
 curl https://raw.githubusercontent.com/simonegiacomelli/proxmox-firewall-updater/main/update_firewall_aliases.py -o update_firewall_aliases.py
 ```

+## Cron

 The following command will add a cron job to run the script every 5 minutes.
 It will also log the output of the script to the system log using the `logger` command.